Cyber Threats

 Cybersecurity threats can be daunting, but understanding and preparing against them is essential for today’s digital citizens, business leaders, and organizations.
 This article demystifies current cybersecurity threats, identifies who is perpetrating these attacks, and presents practical defense strategies to prevent a data breach.

-A cybersecurity threat is a harmful activity committed with the intent of destroying, stealing, or disrupting data, critical systems and digital life in general.
+A cyber threat is a harmful activity committed with the intent of destroying, stealing, or disrupting data, critical systems, and digital life in general.
 Computer viruses, malware attacks, data breaches, and Denial of Service (DoS) assaults are examples of these risks.
-As we depend more on technology, these cyber security dangers have progressed and grown more pervasive, presenting a substantial risk to persons and enterprises.
-Understanding your cyber threat risks is the first step in defending yourself from them.

 Cybersecurity threats come from a variety of places, people, and contexts.
 Malicious cyber threat actors can include: